webandras/docker-wordpress/README.md

 bin/composer update
 ```

 _!
-NOTICE: Installing or updating WordPress with composer returns an non-breaking error.
+NOTICE: Installing or updating WordPress with composer returns a non-breaking error.
 However, plugins and themes are
 installed properly despite the error.
 Need to be resolved. -> error DISAPPEARED (2023-01-25)_

 2. Add/update `wp-config.php` constants, values etc. (optional, not needed generally)